 This is a topic and a saying I have ignored in my investment strategy.
 It’s obvious when you look at my holdings that bonds are not matching my age.
 It’s very far from it.
 The only bonds I have are through an income mutual funds purchase in my defined contribution plan.
 It’s one of the 4 mutual funds I have in my defined contribution plan where I follow index investing.
 My ratio is mostly about stocks too with 70% in stocks between US and Canada.
 No international exposure as I rely on my conglomerates to give me international exposure.
-I don’t understand the socia economic outside of North America to even bother.
+I don’t understand the social economic outside of North America to even bother.

 Should Your Bonds Allocation Match Your Age?

-Many financial writers, book writers and advisors recommend to have an amount of bonds in your portfolio that matches your age.
+Many financial writers, book writers, and advisors recommend having an amount of bonds in your portfolio that matches your age.
 For example, if you are 25 years old, they say you should have 25% in bonds.
 If your age is 50, then you should have 50% in bonds.
-Unfortunately, in these day and age, I don’t believe in it.
+Unfortunately, in these days and age, I don’t believe in it.
 I respected it and believed it made sense but I never applied it and I am almost 40.
 It’s time I seriously decide what I am going to do about it.
 I just plainly feel that it’s too conservative and geared towards a portfolio that you plan to withdraw from.
 My dividend strategy is about not touching my principal portfolio and to rely on the income my portfolio generates.
 Stay with me while I go over my thoughts on the bonds and age matching topic.

 Related: Dividend Investing Strategy

 Just like My Own Advisor is rethinking his bond allocation, I too am defining what my bond allocation should be.
 There are a couple of reasons that I want to highlight for not following the bond saying.